 At this time, it is not illegal to wrap your car in chrome vinyl in the U.K. However, this may change in the future so please check with your local authorities before wrapping your car.

-One issue that comes up in both the U.K. and the U.S. is that there are laws against impersonating a police vehicle.
+Many places in the U.S. have laws against impersonating a police vehicle, ambulance, or other official city/county vehicles.
 In that case, your car wrap cannot be made to look like a police, fire, or medical vehicle.

-Wrapping your car can have an impact on your car insurance rates.
+Wrapping your car can impact your car insurance rates.
 Some car insurance companies may raise your rates if they see that you have had a wrap installed.
-Others may not be as affected, but it is something to consider before wrapping your car.
+Others may not be affected, but it is something to consider before wrapping your car.

 Regardless, if you get a car wrap it’s best to declare it with your car insurance company.
 The company may want to know the specific color of your vehicle for insurance purposes.